Find A Speaker or Advisor

 Learn More About Henny Admoni

-Henny Admoni, the A. Nico Habermann Assistant Professor in the Robotics Institute at Carnegie Mellon University and leader of its Human And Robot Partners (HARP) Lab, is an expert on human-robot interaction, including non-verbal communications, assistive machines and the future of work.
-In addition to teaching a new generation of roboticists to put humans at the center of the robot development process, she advises organizational leaders – particularly those in health care and manufacturing – on the best ways to match humans with artificial intelligence (AI), robots and machines.
+Admoni is a multidisciplinary expert on understanding how, when brought together, human behavior and computer science enhance human-robot interactions (HRI) such as non-verbal communications and more efficient work processes.
+In addition to teaching a new generation of roboticists to put humans at the center of the robot development process, she advises organizational leaders including Chief Technology Officers – particularly those in health care, logistics and manufacturing – on the best ways to match humans with artificial intelligence, robots and machines.

 ###

 Henny Admoni is the A. Nico Habermann Assistant Professor in the Robotics Institute at Carnegie Mellon University and leader of its Human And Robot Partners (HARP) Lab.
+She studies how to develop intelligent robots that can assist and collaborate with humans on complex tasks like preparing a meal.
+She is most interested in how natural human communication, like where someone is looking, can reveal underlying human intentions and can be used to improve human-robot interactions.
 Her research has been supported by the U.S. National Science Foundation, the U.S. Office of Naval Research, DARPA, the Paralyzed Veterans of America Foundation and Sony Corporation.
 Her work has been featured on NPR, Voice of America News and WESA radio.

 Henny Admoni is available to advise your organization via virtual and in-person consulting meetings, interactive workshops and customized keynotes through the exclusive representation of Stern Speakers & Advisors, a division of Stern Strategy Group®.

-Henny Admoni was last modified: February 3rd, 2023 by Justin Louis
+Henny Admoni was last modified: March 15th, 2024 by Whitney Jennings

 Read More Read Less